 The second key will help them take ownership of their jobs and become reliable teams of employees that you can count on to get the job done, meet deadlines, and provide good quality work with excellent performance by going extra miles and involved more for the best of the business and organization.

 What else the Bible tells about Judas Iscariot?
-He was the treasurer of the group of disciples and Jesus, we can read this from the book of John chapter 13 verses 27 to 29, in Amplified Bible it says, “After [Judas had taken] the piece of bread, Satan entered him.
+He was the treasurer of the group of disciples and the Lord Jesus.
+We can read this from the book of John chapter 13 verses 27 to 29, in Amplified Bible it says, “After [Judas had taken] the piece of bread, satan entered him.
 Then Jesus said to him, “What you are going to do, do quickly [without delay].”
 But no one reclining at the table knew why He said this to him.
 Some thought that, since Judas [as the treasurer of the group] had the money box, Jesus was telling him, “Buy what we need for the feast,” or that he was to give something to the poor.”

-Apart from Judas being a person appointed to administer or manage the financial assets and liabilities of Jesus’ team, he was also some kind of an economist, but greedy person.
-Though he loved Jesus, but he loved money more to the point to betrayed Jesus for it.
+Apart from Judas being a person appointed to administer or manage the financial assets and liabilities of the Lord Jesus’ team, he was also some kind of an economist, but greedy person.
+Though he loved the Lord Jesus, but he loved money more to the point to betrayed Him for it.

 The book of John chapter 12 verses 3 to 8 New King James Bible version says, “Then Mary took a pound of very costly oil of spikenard, anointed the feet of Jesus, and wiped His feet with her hair.
 And the house was filled with the fragrance of the oil.
 But one of His disciples, Judas Iscariot, Simon’s son, who would betray Him, said, “Why was this fragrant oil not sold for three hundred denarii and given to the poor?”
 This he said, not that he cared for the poor, but because he was a thief, and had the money box; and he used to take what was put in it.
 But Jesus said, “Let her alone; she has kept this for the day of My burial.
 For the poor you have with you always, but Me you do not have always.”

-Matthew 26:14-16 NKJV says, “Then one of the twelve, called Judas Iscariot, went to the chief priests and said, “What are you willing to give me if I deliver Him to you?”
+In the book of Matthew chapter 26 verses 14 to 16 in New King James Bible version, it says, “Then one of the twelve, called Judas Iscariot, went to the chief priests and said, “What are you willing to give me if I deliver Him to you?”
 And they counted out to him thirty pieces of silver.
 So from that time he sought opportunity to betray Him.”

 A second thing we can learn from Judas Iscariot, as a company, organization, or firm, it’s necessary to set ethics and codes of conduct that each employee must follow, because not everyone you will hire is going to behave accordingly.